Table Of Contents

 How do Dermatologists Treat Fungal Acne?

-If you’re looking for a natural treatment for fungal acne, start with your skincare routine.
-People who use a lot of different skincare products may want to start a new fungal acne routine from scratch using products known not to worsen the condition.
+If you’re looking for a natural treatment for fungal acne, start with your skincare regimen.
+People who use a lot of different skincare products may wish to start a new skincare routine from scratch with products not known to make fungal acne worse.

 Look into fungal acne shampoo and other antifungal products designed for use with skin and hair.
 This includes things like athlete’s foot creams and dandruff shampoos that contain Ketoconazole.